-Local SEO is a strategy every company should make a priority in 2018.
-A lot of San Jose startups shoot for the moon when it comes to SEO, and that can keep them from getting a good return from their marketing.
+Local SEO is a strategy every Search Engine Optimization Company should make a priority in 2019.
+A lot of San Jose startups shoot for the moon when it comes to SEO, and that can keep them from getting a good return from their marketing investment.
 I suggest having a narrower focus in the beginning with lead generation.

 Local SEO is a bit trickier than standard SEO practices.
 It’s not just about keywords, as you will see.
 This article is jam-packed with strategies to get you started, so employ them one at a time and then add the tools at the bottom to complete your local SEO profile.